apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 (<em>Appears on:</em><a href="#apps.kubeblocks.io/v1alpha1.ComponentValueFrom">ComponentValueFrom</a>)
 </p>
 <div>
-<p>ComponentValueFromType specifies the type of component value from which the data is derived.</p>
+<p>ComponentValueFromType specifies the type of component value from.</p>
 </div>
 <table>
 <thead>